The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 STRING .get_jti(STRING default = 0)

-parameter of the JWT payload and return default
+Get the jti claim parsed from the JWT payload or return default

 Arguments:

-accepts type STRING with a default value of 0
+default accepts type STRING with a default value of 0 optional

 Type: Method